na-na-hi/renget/archive/uuauk.md

 Ronnie awkwardly slurped down the tea while Beast stood over him watching.
 He missed straws.
 And having hands.

 "Ok, my apologies.
 How do you feel now?"
+Beast asked.

 "Pretty alright.
 I mean, the tea was okay but I'm not really-wait, what the hell?
 My voice!"

 Beast arrogantly scratched his cheek.
 "I took the liberty of fixing some special tea for you.
 It's typically for throat illnesses, so I thought it would be a close enough remedy for that horrific voice of yours."

-Ronnie rolled his eyes at Beast's backhanded remark.
+Ronnie rolled his eyes at Beast's backhanded remark, which were all but common during their interactions.
 "So, what's the deal for waking me up?
 You usually just tell me to not touch anything and I sleep here until it's time to eat."

 "Unfortunately, Ronald, I require your assistance for something else entirely."
 Beast explained as he gathered random tools from the kitchen.
 "You're good at that whole fighting ordeal, correct?
 I recall you were brought over here after some sort of scuffle."